-The Rutgers Master of Science in Mathematical Finance (MSMF) summer boot camp offers a ten-day review and preparation program that covers fundamental topics in undergraduate mathematics.
+The Rutgers Master of Science in Mathematical Finance (MSMF) summer boot camp offers a five-day review and preparation program that covers fundamental topics in undergraduate mathematics.
 We have found that MSMF students who have strong foundations in these topics are well equipped to successfully complete subsequent MSMF graduate courses.
 The boot camp provides an opportunity for the incoming class to ensure that they have these rigorous and essential foundations.
 This is also an excellent occasion to get a preview of the MSMF program graduate curriculum and the opportunities and resources available to the MSMF students before the start of the busy academic year.

 - Multivariable calculus: Techniques of integration, Fundamental theorem of Calculus, Taylor formula and series, vector analysis, divergence theorem.
 Numerical differentiation and integration, solution of linear and non-linear equations.
 Reference: T. Apostol, Calculus, Volumes I and II, Wiley.

 - Linear algebra: Matrices, determinants, inverses, vector spaces, bases, linear transformations, dual spaces.
 Basic numerical methods for matrix analysis.
 Reference: K. Hoffmann and R.Kunze, Linear algebra, Pearson.

 - Ordinary differential equations: Explicit solution of Initial Value Problems for first and second-order equations.
 Basic numerical methods for ordinary differential equations.
 Reference: W. E. Boyce and R. C. Di Prima, Elementary differential equations and boundary value problems, Wiley.